27 Dec Is Feline Leukemia A Cancer Or A Virus, And Is It Contagious?

-Feline Leukemia is often a confusing subject because of its name.
-In humans, leukemia is a type of cancer of the blood and bone marrow, but in cats leukemia is actually a virus.
-However, it can also lead to cancer in cats.
-It’s important to understand feline leukemia because it’s highly contagious and is one of the most common infectious diseases in cats, and it can be fatal.
+Feline leukemia virus (FeLV) is often a confusing subject because of its name.
+In humans, leukemia is a type of cancer of the blood and bone marrow, but cat leukemia is actually a virus.
+However, it can cause serious health issues and lead to cancer in cats.

 - Loss of appetite, weight loss